Start9Labs/documentation/site/source/developer-docs/advanced/dev-tools/embassy-cli.rst

 .. warning:: This is for advanced users only!!
 Anything you do while SSH'd into your Embassy is NOT SUPPORTED, unless under the guidance of a Start9 technician.

 When interacting with Embassy directly, you will invariably want to use ``embassy-cli``.
-Embassy-CLI can control embassyOS in many of the same ways that the UI can, but with finer controls and deeper insights.
+Embassy-CLI can control StartOS in many of the same ways that the UI can, but with finer controls and deeper insights.

 In order to use Embassy-CLI, you will first need to authorize yourself with the following command...